composablesys/collabs/docs/src/guide/collections.md

 However, sometimes you do want to put an existing Collab in a collection.
 For example, our [minesweeper demo](./data_modeling.html#minesweeper) has a `CSet<CMinesweeper>` of all game boards, plus a CVar that points to the current in-play game.

-To do this, store [CollabIDs](TODO) in the collection instead of the actual Collabs.
-CollabIDs make sense across devices and can be serialized (they're JSON objects), unlike Collabs.
+To do this, store [CollabIDs](../api/collabs/modules.html#CollabID) in the collection instead of the actual Collabs.
+CollabIDs make sense across devices and can be serialized (they're JSON objects).
 Each collaborator can freely convert between a CollabID and their own copy of its Collab.